NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 1. the mutational data we will be using today from a subset of the _Sherlock-Lung_ Study
 2. the R script with all of the commands you will find throughout this part of the practical session
-3. genome reference file
-4. covariate file.
+3. covariate file.

-The genome reference file and the covariate file are necessary to run dNdScv.
+The covariate file and a genome reference file, which we will download in R, are necessary to run dNdScv.

 **Open the file, dndscv_session8_practice_FINAL.R.
 This should open in RStudio.**